Nintendo Campus Challenge

-Nintendo Campus Challenge was a video game competition sponsored by Nintendo and held at nearly 60 college campuses and other events throughout the United States, including a Canadian Tour.
+Nintendo Campus Challenge was a video game competition sponsored by Nintendo and held at nearly 60 college campuses and other events throughout the United States.
+There was also a Canadian Tour.
 There were two Campus Challenge events, one in 1991 and another in 1992.
-Nintendo released 25 games with the specially created black cartridges to celebrate the event, today these are among the rarest and most valuable games in the world since only 25 units were manufactured.
-It is believed that game number 20 was awarded to Steven Lucas who ended up being the event champion in the inaugural championship of 1991.

 1991 games

 Like Nintendo World Championships, the official event gave each player 6 minutes and 21 seconds to play in the contest, but there are three different minigames.
 The first minigame of the competition is Super Mario Bros.
 3, where players must collect 25 coins.
-The next minigame is a version of Pin*Bot, where players must get 100,000 points.
+The next minigame is a version of Pin Bot, where players must get 100,000 points.
 The final minigame is Dr. Mario, which lasts until the time expires.
 Once time expires, a player's score is totaled using the following formula: